Ben Hogan: 1954–1971: Later years

 At the 1967 Masters Tournament, 54-year-old Hogan opened with 74-73 to make the cut but was seven strokes adrift of the lead.
 On Saturday, he shot the low round of the tournament with a 6-under 66, including a 30 on the back nine, to move within two of the lead.
 He faltered with a final-round 77 and finished tied-10th.
-He limped badly during the tournament and it proved to be Hogan's final appearance at the Masters, although he did not announce it beforehand.
-Hogan detested being seen as a ceremonial golfer and after 1967 did not attend the Masters champions' dinner.
+Hogan limped badly during the tournament and it proved to be his final appearance at the Masters, although he did not announce it beforehand.
+He detested being seen as a ceremonial golfer and after 1967 did not attend the Masters champions' dinner.
+Hogan was selected as non-playing captain for the United States team in the 1967 Ryder Cup, held in Houston, Texas.
+The United States defeated Great Britain by a score of 23.5 to 8.5, the largest margin of victory in Ryder Cup history.

 In 1971, Hogan entered the Houston Champions International held at Champions Golf Club.
 He played at the request of his friends Jack Burke Jr. and Jimmy Demaret, who had founded the Champions Golf Club.
 In the opening round, Hogan hit his approach into a creek left of the green on the par-3 4th hole.
 When he went down to retrieve the ball, he injured his knee which had been damaged in the 1949 car crash.
 He continued to play through the pain until the 12th hole, at which point he returned to the clubhouse and withdrew from the event.
 Aged 58, this was Hogan's last professional tournament.
 As he left the course, he told a friend in the gallery: "Don't ever get old."